suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {: numbered="no"}

 We would like to thank Henk Birkholz for his feedback on the CDDL description in this document.
-Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, Christian Amsüss, Ruud Derwig, Martin Thomson and Carsten Bormann for their review feedback.
-Finally, we would like to thank Dick Brooks for making us aware of the challenges encryption imposes on binary analysis.
+Additionally, we would like to thank Michael Richardson, Dick Brooks, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, Christian Amsüss, Ruud Derwig, Martin Thomson.
+Kris Kwiatkowski, Suresh Krishnan and Carsten Bormann for their review feedback.

-Reviews from the IESG include Deb Cooley and Roman Danyliw.
+We would like to thank the IESG, in particular Deb Cooley, Éric Vyncke and Roman Danyliw, for their help to improve the quality of this document.